quangsongtu2000/blog_nodejs_project/README.md

     Option 2: Using docker tool
     docker-compose up -d
 ## Code Architecture
-The project follows a modular MVC-like structure with TypeScript and CommonJS:
+The project follows a modular MVC-like structure with TypeScript and CommonJS:<br>
-    - src/controllers: Handles business logic for authentication, posts, and comments.
+    - src/controllers: Handles business logic for authentication, posts, and comments.<br>
-    - src/models: Sequelize models for users, posts, and comments, with associations and soft deletes (is_deleted).
+    - src/models: Sequelize models for users, posts, and comments, with associations and soft deletes (is_deleted).<br>
-    - src/routes: Express routes for /auth, /posts, and /comments, using middleware for validation and JWT authentication.
+    - src/routes: Express routes for /auth, /posts, and /comments, using middleware for validation and JWT authentication.<br>
-    - src/middleware: Custom middleware for JWT verification (verifyAccessToken) and input validation (validate.ts using Joi).
+    - src/middleware: Custom middleware for JWT verification (verifyAccessToken) and input validation (validate.ts using Joi).<br>
-    - src/utils: Utilities for logging, JWT handling, and helper functions.
+    - src/utils: Utilities for logging, JWT handling, and helper functions.<br>
-    - src/config: Configuration files (e.g., database settings).
+    - src/config: Configuration files (e.g., database settings).<br>

 Key Features:
 - JWT Authentication: Secure user login with access and refresh tokens.